osama22711/Books/Designing_Data_Intensive_Applications/README.md

   - The complexity of data
   - The speed at which its is changing

-  as opposed to **compute-intensive**, where CPU cycles are the bottlenech.
+  as opposed to **compute-intensive**, where CPU cycles are the bottleneck.
 - Book's purpose: Behind the rapid changes in technology, there are enduring principles that remain true, no matter which version of a particular tool you are using.
 If you understand those principles, you're in a position to see where each tool fits in, how to make good use of it, and how to avoid its pitfalls.
 That's where this book comes in.
 - Goal: is to help you navigate the diverse and fast-changing landscape of technologies for processing and storing data.
 - Outcome: